Implementing fault-tolerant scenarios for NAT VMs

 -

-Create a CLI profile to run operations on behalf of the service account:
+Create a CLI profile to run operations under the service account:

 yc config profile create sa-terraform